Yavin/docker-alpine-php-fpm/README.md

     location ~ \.php(/|$) {
         include       fastcgi_params;
-        fastcgi_param DOCUMENT_ROOT   <b>/app/web</b>;
+        fastcgi_param DOCUMENT_ROOT   <b>/application/web</b>;
-        fastcgi_param SCRIPT_FILENAME <b>/app/web</b>$fastcgi_script_name;
+        fastcgi_param SCRIPT_FILENAME <b>/application/web</b>$fastcgi_script_name;
         fastcgi_pass  <b>fpm-host-name:9000</b>;
     }
 }
 </pre>

 Please note the path that is passed to FPM and compare it with the `docker run` command.
-Above example assume that the `/app/web` is the "public" folder of your app.
+Above example assume that the `/application/web` is the "public" folder of your app.
-If paths in PFM container are the same as in Nginx you can replace it with `$realpath_root` nginx variable.
+If paths in FPM container are the same as in Nginx you can replace it with `$realpath_root` nginx variable.

 ## Custom php.ini settings
 Create `Dockerfile` file with fallowing content and php.ini file with desired settings (look at php.ini file in this repository)
 ```
 FROM yavin/alpine-php-fpm:5.6
-COPY php.ini /etc/php/conf.d/50-setting.ini
+COPY php.ini /etc/php5/conf.d/50-setting.ini
 ```
 And then
 ```
 docker build -t my-php-fpm .
-docker run --rm -p 9000:9000 -v /path/of/application:/app my-php-fpm:latest
+docker run --rm -p 9000:9000 -v /path/of/application:/application my-php-fpm:latest
 ```

 ## Change FPM parameters